About the indicator

 2021 | 21.1 | 3.2 | 39.6 | 16.2 | 42.8 | 13.6 |

-- More recently, between 2013 and 2022, 5 out of 35 stations meeting data completeness criteria had statistically significant increasing trends in SO2.
-These stations include Lower Camp (see focused study) and Tamarack, located near industrial facilities in the Lower Athabasca Region, where SO2 levels are managed through Alberta’s regulatory system and the Lower Athabasca Regional Plan.
-The other three stations are community monitoring stations located in northwest and central Alberta (Beaverlodge, Grande Prairie, and Red Deer-Riverside).
+- Examining the trends over more recent years and for all stations across the province provides additional information on the changes over time for the indicator.
+Between 2014 and 2023, 6 out of 38 stations meeting data completeness criteria had statistically significant increasing trends in monthly average SO2.
+These stations include Fort Chipewyan, Cold Lake South and Tamarack, located near industrial facilities in the Lower Athabasca Region, where SO2 levels are managed through Alberta’s regulatory system and the Lower Athabasca Regional Plan.
+The other 3 stations with increasing trends in monthly average SO2 are community monitoring stations located in northwest and central Alberta (Beaverlodge, Grande Prairie, and Red Deer-Riverside).

 Comparison to provincial objectives